Thousands of Indians flee Kashmir after security advisory

 Yaakov Katz, Editor-in-Chief

-Thousands of Indians have started leaving the disputed region of Kashmir after the local government issued a security alert related to possible militant attacks in the area, a senior government official said on Saturday.
+Thousands of Indian tourists, pilgrims and workers have started leaving the disputed region of Kashmir, leaving for home after a security alert from the local government related to possible militant attacks, two government officials said on Saturday.

-The security officials said a mine with Pakistan ordinance markings was among caches of ammunition retrieved following intelligence reports of likely attacks on routes used by devout Hindus who trek to the region's holy Amarnath cave every year.
+A mine with Pakistan ordinance markings was among caches of ammunition retrieved following intelligence reports of likely attacks on routes used by devout Hindus who trek to the region's holy Amarnath cave every year, the officials said.

-A local government order effectively called off the pilgrimage, asking the pilgrims and tourists to return home.
+A local government order issued later effectively called off the pilgrimage, asking the pilgrims and tourists to return home.

-On Saturday, a senior local government official in Kashmir said the advisory had caused panic and led to the departure of "thousands" of tourists, pilgrims and labourers.
+On Saturday, one senior local government official in Kashmir said the advisory had caused panic and led to the departure of "thousands" of tourists, pilgrims and laborers.

-The official did not give a specific number, but he said most of the 20,000 Hindu pilgrims and Indian tourists and the more than 200,000 labourers were leaving the region.
+The official did not give a specific number, but he said most of the 20,000 Hindu pilgrims and Indian tourists and the more than 200,000 laborers were leaving the region.

+"The advisory has led to panic among people and the visitors here.
+Kashmir has seen worst times but we as government officials don't know what is happening?," said another local government official.

+In a mood of anxiety, people sought to stock up on essentials and there were long queues outside petrol pumps, ATMs and medical shops in Srinagar city, the summer capital of Jammu & Kashmir state.

-Around 60 international tourists arrived in Kashmir on Saturday, however, the official said.
+Around 60 international tourists arrived in Kashmir on Saturday, one of the local government officials said.
 The Indian advisory had cautioned tourists in general, but did not give any specific advice to foreign nationals.

+Britain and Germany issued advisories on Saturday to their citizens discouraging them from traveling to Jammu & Kashmir.

+"Travelers staying in Kashmir (especially the Kashmir Valley and the Armanath Yatra Pilgrimage Route) are advised to leave Jammu and Kashmir," the German ministry of foreign affairs said.

+The UK's foreign office advised against all travel to Jammu and Kashmir with the exceptions of travel by air to Jammu and within the city, and within the region of Ladakh.

-Tensions have run high in the mountainous region since a vehicle laden with explosives rammed into an Indian police convoy on Feb.
-14, killing 40 paramilitary policemen, and leading to aerial clashes between the two nations.
+Kashmir, claimed by both India and Pakistan, has long been a flashpoint between the two countries.
+Tensions flared after a vehicle laden with explosives rammed into an Indian police convoy on Feb.
+14, killing 40 paramilitary policemen, and leading to aerial clashes between India and Pakistan.

 India accuses Pakistan of funding armed militants, as well as separatist groups in India's portion of the region that are considered non-violent by international observers.